KayAmy2207/Scyfin-media-bar/README.md

 ## Features

 * Full support for the Media Bar plugin.
-* Design adapted for the **Scyfin** theme.
+* Design perfectly adapted for the Scyfin theme.
-* Rounded corners.
+* Rounded corners for images, frames, and overlays.
-* Compatible with the latest versions of Jellyfin.
+* Clean interface: all buttons (play, favorites, details) are hidden.
+* Smooth fade effect on background images for a cinematic look.
+* Ratings are centered and can wrap neatly on multiple lines.
+* Age rating text is slightly smaller for a subtle touch.
+* Carousel slides container is resized and positioned for better display.
+* Logo positioned nicely at the top for a polished layout.
-* Functional on both PC and mobile devices.
+* Fully responsive: works beautifully on PC and mobile devices.
+* Optimized for small screens: hides certain ratings, repositions navigation dots, and centers images.
+* Compatible with the latest Jellyfin versions.

 ## Installation